Northern India Birds and Wildlife

 All meals from dinner on day 1 till breakfast on the last morning.

-All guiding and entry fees.
+All guiding and entry fee

 Price excludes: